SergioLM7/bootcamp-cap2025/README.md

 Below is an overview of the main projects in this repository:

-- catalogo: A backend service built with Spring Boot that manages CRUD operations for movies, actors, categories, and languages.
+- [Catalogo (Spring Boot Backend)](catalogo/README.md) - A backend microservice built with Spring Boot that manages CRUD operations for movies, actors, categories, and languages.

-- catalogo-front: An Angular frontend application for the catalogo project.
+- [Catalogo Front (Angular)](catalogo-front/README.md) - An Angular frontend application for the catalogo project.

 - demo-angular: A sample Angular project for testing and practice.